apetrone11235/angela-petrone.github.io/_posts/2019-02-15-Bryce Harper.md

 published: true
 ---

 In order to distract myself from the fact that the Eagles are no longer the reigning Super Bowl Champs, I have been listening to Phillies trade rumors.
-The biggest story from this beat is without a doubt the potential for us to pick up Bryce Harper (Outfielder, 26 y.o.) from our National League East rival the Nationals.
+The biggest story from this beat is without a doubt the potential for us to pick up Bryce Harper (Outfielder, 26 y.o.) from our National League East rival the Washington Nationals.

 To be honest, I am not excited about this.
 I know Harper is a formidable opponent and not having to play against him would be nice, but I have never been a big fan of him since he came into the MLB as a 19 year old with great hair and a lot of swagger.
 Compared to Mike Trout, who's about the same age and made his MLB debut the season before Harper, his lack of maturity and humility is notable.
 All of this is to say, I understand the hype around Harper, but I'm not convinced his stats and attitude make him an optimal addition to the Phillies.

 As a 26 year old myself who is still waiting to make her MLB debut, I thought I would try to Moneyball this situation to see if my personal bias against Harper is unwarranted.
 To do this, I used what I've been learning in my spare time from the helpful folks at [MIT](https://ocw.mit.edu/courses/sloan-school-of-management/15-071-the-analytics-edge-spring-2017/index.htm) to model the Phillies' and Harper's stats to see how he could potentially contribute to the team.
-I also analyzed the stats of Nick Williams (Outfielder, 25 y.o.) who the Phillies are most likely to trade to make room for Harper, should they sign him.
+I also analyzed the stats of Nick Williams (Outfielder, 25 y.o.) who the Phillies are most likely to bench to make room for Harper, should they sign him.
 Harper and Williams are both outfielders and typically hit 2nd or 3rd in the batting order.

 ## Moneyball